 Why is enamel protection so important?

-Tooth enamel is the outer protective layer of the teeth – and it cannot regenerate itself.
+Tooth enamel is the outer protective layer of the teeth – and cannot regenerate itself.

 It is attacked daily by: